Open Yourself to New Worlds

 Elmhurst hosts international education programs in more than 60 different countries on six continents.

 While many students take traditional courses, students also can take advantage of international service-learning and internship opportunities.
 These programs blend the practical with the theoretical in many countries—just as they do at Elmhurst.
-Students also can study abroad with Elmhurst College faculty members during January Term, spring break or during the summer and concentrate on a single subject.
+Students also can study abroad with Elmhurst University faculty members during January Term, spring break or during the summer and concentrate on a single subject.

 The Office of International Education administers all study away programs, overseas and domestic.